 Water, at 2.2 lbs per liter, is heavy.
 Heavy things are best carried low to the ground and closer to the center of the frame to avoid altering your bike’s handling.

 It’s good to have multiple containers in case one breaks or leaks.

 You want one container you can drink from while riding, usually either a squirt bottle or hydration bladder with hose.

-It’s handy to have at least one bottle (as opposed to hydration hose) for use off the bike: at camp, for cooking, washing, taking into the tent at night, etc.
+It’s handy to have at least one bottle (as opposed to hydration bladder) for use off the bike: at camp, for cooking, washing, taking into the tent at night, etc.

-Your water containers should be compatible with your water filtration / purification system.
+Your water containers should be compatible with your water filter / purifier system.
 More on this below.

 Now, let’s go through all the various ways to carry more water on a bike.